guanyingc/PS-FCN/README.md

 sh scripts/download_pretrained_models.sh
 # You can find the downloaded model in ./data/models/
 ```
-If the above command is not working, please manually download the trained models from Google Drive ([PS-FCN and UPS-FCN](https://drive.google.com/drive/folders/1VxrPsV8Pg28JCcMZklW1LcBFm4crhK0F?usp=sharing)) and put them in `./data/models/`.
+If the above command is not working, please manually download the trained models from One Drive ([PS-FCN and UPS-FCN](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/u3004356_connect_hku_hk/Ehke8nHlpUdJmyVSw2ANUEEBnQf-aCaSxaNcTr2g274-PQ?e=feT9E2)) and put them in `./data/models/`.

 #### Test on the DiLiGenT main dataset
 ```shell